yktoo/yktoo.com/content/blog/0088/index.en.md

 ![](img:2.bp.blogspot.com/-TT8ijGC6JlM/Tan1xe9HsYI/AAAAAAAAItc/gL4QKmtreoI/s1600/dsc01819.picasaweb.jpg:a)

 Budapest is the capital of Hungary (honest).
 Hungary is a part of the EU (which Hungarians are undoubtedly proud of, because of the number of EU flags hung out everywhere).
 But it isn't part of eurozone, which was a complete surprise for me.
-They have their own currency called //forint//, and you exchange it at the rate of ~~one kilo~~ 260 for one euro.
+They have their own currency called {{< fl "forint" >}}, and you exchange it at the rate of ~~one kilo~~ 260 for one euro.
 Because of that, you usually count them in thousands (1000 HUF ≈ 4 EUR).

 <!--more-->